YimikaD/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that adds execute permission to owner, groups and also read permission to other users
+Script that adds execution permission for all to thhe file